Best Marriage & Family Therapy (MFT) Degree Programs in Illinois 2026

 Online & Campus Based - Visit Website

-Moody Bible Institute's Graduate Certificate in Marriage, Family, and Couples Counseling offers advanced training for master's degree holders seeking specialized expertise.
-This hybrid program integrates biblical insights with contemporary mental health practices, equipping students with clinical skills for compassionate counseling.
-The curriculum focuses on transforming communities through faith-based approaches, preparing graduates for diverse professional settings.
-Admission requires an interview with faculty, with multiple dates available.
-At $539 per credit hour, it provides practical counseling experience without requiring entrance exams, emphasizing spiritual depth and integrity in family counseling.
+Moody Bible Institute's Graduate Certificate in Marriage, Family, and Couples Counseling offers advanced clinical training for master's-level professionals seeking to specialize in family systems counseling.
+This hybrid program uniquely integrates contemporary mental health practices with biblical principles, preparing graduates to serve diverse communities with both clinical expertise and spiritual depth.
+Admission requires an interview rather than standardized entrance exams, with multiple interview dates available for flexibility.
+At $539 per credit hour, the program provides practical counseling experience and specialized training for licensed professionals looking to enhance their skills in marriage and family therapy.

 - Certificate for licensed professionals